 L-theanine doesn’t have many side effects, but it’s always a good idea to talk to your doctor before starting new supplements, especially if you have low blood pressure or if you’re pregnant or nursing.

-Our Products with L-Theanine
+Our Product with L-Theanine

 Adrenal Calm: We lovingly refer to this as the “chill pill” because it promotes a state of calm and helps take the edge off of stress.
 This formula is a synergistic blend of 200 mg of L-theanine, adaptogenic herbs like Ashwaghandha, nourishing B Vitamins, and Phosphatidylserine, this formulation supports restful sleep and cortisol balance.
 When evening cortisol keeps you tossing and turning, Adrenal Calm is the perfect ally.
 You can learn more about Adrenal Calm here.
 The typical dose is 3 caps with dinner.